-Between June 2012 and April 2014, USEC and the Department of Energy are executing a cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.
+Between June 2012 and April 2014, USEC and the Department of Energy executed a cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.

-The RD&D program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that could be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.
+The RD&D program supported building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that could be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.

-The cooperative agreement between USEC and DOE defines the scope, funding and technical goals for the program.
+The cooperative agreement between USEC and DOE defined the scope, funding and technical goals for the program.
 The agreement provided for 80% DOE and 20% USEC cost sharing for work performed during the period June 1, 2012 through April 30, 2014.

-- The RD&D program continues within budget and on schedule.
+- USEC completed the RD&D program within budget and on schedule.